Chalkbeat/dailygraphics-next/readme.rst

 * AWS_SECRET_ACCESS_KEY
 * AWS_DEFAULT_REGION

 In addition to the directory that contains this app, you'll also need two other directories.
 One is for the templates that are used to create each graphic (in the legacy rig, these were stored in the ``dailygraphics/graphic_templates`` folder).
-We provide a repo of templates used at NPR `here <https://github.com/nprapps/dailygraphics-templates>`_, and you should feel free to clone it.
+We provide a repo of templates used at Chalkbeat `here <https://github.com/chalkbeat/dailygraphics-templates>`_, and you should feel free to clone it.
 In the ``config.json file``, the "templateRoot" value should be the path to this folder.

 The other directory is for your graphics themselves, and it should be referenced with the "graphicsPath" key of your ``config.json`` file.
 This folder is also where you should install any libraries used by your graphics via NPM.
 For example, if you're using our templates, you'll want to run ``npm install d3-array d3-axis d3-scale d3-selection`` to get the most common D3 packages.